 Eating late at night can be a norm to many, but it has adverse side effects.
-Not only does it interfere with your body clock that regulates how your body functions, but it can cause detrimental health problems like obesity, acidity, high blood pressure, heart disease, and high blood sugar.
-Additionally, it can also lead to psychological issues like insomnia and depression (6).
+Not only does it interfere with your body clock that regulates how your body functions, but it can lead to detrimental health problems like obesity, high blood pressure, heart disease, and high blood sugar.
+Additionally, it can also contribute to psychological issues like insomnia and depression (6).

 If you find yourself reaching out for food late at night, here’s an in-depth article that explains several reasons why you overeat at night and five clever ways to stop doing it.